 You’ve had your wedding dress fitting, put down deposits on the venue and photographer, and sent out the invitations.
 But we’re willing to bet that there’s one important task that never even made it onto your to-do list: buying wedding insurance.

-Wedding insurance is an important detail, but most couples never even consider it.
+Wedding insurance is an important detail, and many wedding venues have begin to require it.
 Let’s take a closer look at why wedding insurance is so crucial to your big day and how to decide between the many (many) options available.

 Many brides and grooms are under the impression that wedding insurance is only for the faint of heart (and cold of feet).
 But there are actually very few wedding insurance policies that even cover a change of heart.